 Bryan Mills is a pretty unlucky guy.
 I mean, it seems like everyone in his life is either killed or, you know, taken.
 Still, for a film series that is probably spoofed more often than Game of Thrones, Bryan is a pretty cool character.
 And it’s not just all that punching guys in the throat business, although, admittedly, it doesn’t hurt.
 It’s too bad they butchered his storyline in the new NBC show.

-8. Jack Shepherd, Lost
+8. Jack Shephard, Lost

 Naomi: Jack, can I ask you a question?